rltvty/chromebox-kubernetes/README.md

 * login using user/pass created during install
 * run `sudo apt-get update`
 * run `sudo apt-get install bash-completion`
+* verify all boxes have different mac addresses:
+  * run `sudo ifconfig`
+    * compare the hardware address for the Ethernet device on each box
+    * For me was device `enp1s0`, and 2 of my 3 boxes had the same hardware address
+* if needed, adjust mac addreses:
+  * edit `/etc/network/interfaces` => run `sudo vi /etc/network/interfaces`
+  * add a line to the ethernet adapter section to specify a unique hardware address on each box
+     * example completed config for `enp1s0`:
+     ```
+      auto enp1s0
+      iface enp1s0 inet dhcp
+          hwaddress aa:bb:cc:dd:ee:01
+     ```
+  * restart the box to get the new network configuration
+    * run `sudo shutdown -r now`

 ### Setup SSH on chromebox

 #### Create a SSH Key on your laptop